rcorless/rcorless.github.io/index.md

 A free Maple Player which can read Maple Worksheets is available at <A HREF="https://www.maplesoft.com/products/maple/Mapleplayer/"> Mapleplayer </A> .
 Some talks are in pdf, some in html, and some are Maple worksheets or workbooks or links to the Maple Cloud.

 <OL>
+ <LI> <a href="https://github.com/rcorless/rcorless.github.io/blob/main/Differential%20Equations%20in%20Maple.html"> Differential Equations in Maple (HTML of a Jupyter Notebook with a Maple kernel) </a> </LI>
  <LI> <a href="https://maple.cloud/app/4792447715115008/Gamma+and+Factorial+in+the+Monthly"> Gamma and Factorial in the Monthly </a> a talk given at Aalto 2024-10-08; Maple worksheet stored on the Maple Cloud </LI>
  <LI> <a href="FloatsForPhilosophers.pdf"> Floats for Philosophers </a> My talk for the Rotman Institute Computational Epistemology seminar </LI>
  <LI> <a href="Hermite_Interpolational_Bohemians__Talk_for_LALO_60_%20(2).pdf"> Slides for my talk "Hermite Interpolational Bohemians" at LALO60 </a> </LI>